parthenopeblockchaingroup/contact-tracing-on-blockchain-contracts/README.md

 # Contact Tracing on Blockchain - Smart Contracts

 This repository contains the implementation of the smart contract discussed in [Contact Tracing on Blockchain](https://github.com/parthenopeblockchaingroup/contact-tracing-on-blockchain-docs).
+Some of the contracts are inspired by the Openzeppelin library of contracts.

+This repository containes two branches:

+- `develop` for development of contract itself
+- `metacall` for development of metatransactions features

+## Security
+Contracts in this repository are __not__ audited.
+They need to be audited to be used.

 ## How to use
 The project is built using [@openzeppelin/cli](https://www.npmjs.com/package/@openzeppelin/cli) so you should install it: